West Allis pollen forecast - today, tomorrow and the week ahead

 Is pollen high in West Allis right now?

-On 25 June 2026, overall pollen levels in West Allis are moderate.
+On 16 July 2026, overall pollen levels in West Allis are low.
 Grass is the main contributor to airborne pollen

 Will pollen levels change in West Allis tomorrow?

-On 26 June 2026, pollen conditions in West Allis will be different from today, with grass continuing to decline
+On 17 July 2026, pollen conditions in West Allis will be different from today, with ambrosia at low levels and grass increasing

 Is pollen expected to decrease in West Allis this week?